Rishinaiyappaag/IPL-Analysis_Zidio_intern/README.md

 Match_&_Team_Performance_Analysis.ipynb – Jupyter Notebook for team-focused statistical analysis.

-zidio1.ipynb – Additional Python-based visual analytics (content-specific breakdown recommended in repo).
+zidio1.ipynb – Additional Python-based visual analytics .

 matches.csv, deliveries.csv – (Expected to be present in the working directory for Python scripts to function.)